ShipEngine/shipengine-python/docs/address_validation_example.md

 * `is_residential` <br>
 A *boolean* value indicating whether this is a residential or commercial address.
-Leave `undefined` if unknown. <br>
+Leave `None` if unknown. <br>

 * `name` <br>